Digital transformation and Biopharma 4.0

 Biopharmaceutical process simulation is an extremely interdisciplinary affair.
 It requires a fundamental understanding of biotechnological processes, substantial knowledge in applied mathematics, solid software programming skills and profound industry knowledge.
 Despite the popularity in the chemical industry, biopharmaceutical downstream simulation has remained an academic topic for decades.

-GoSilico’s ChromX simulation software overcomes the barrier of complexity and opens the door for digital bioprocess twins for large biomolecules.
-ChromX is based on a new generation of physical and biochemical models that accurately describe the behavior of large proteins in chromatography and filtration operations.
+GoSilico’s DSPX simulation software overcomes the barrier of complexity and opens the door for digital bioprocess twins for large biomolecules.
+DSPX is based on a new generation of physical and biochemical models that accurately describe the behavior of large proteins.
 State-of-the-art mathematics leads to unsurpassed simulation speed and model calibration techniques using machine learning to minimize the need for expert knowledge and human error.

-ChromX enables the full utilization of mechanistic chromatography models by providing an accurate, fast and robust simulation framework that is also easy to use.
+DSPX enables the full utilization of mechanistic models by providing an accurate, fast and robust simulation framework that is also easy to use.
 Check out GoSilico’s industrial success stories and references for an overview of how this technology is changing downstream bioprocessing.